woossi0/suite/docs/usermanual/source/dataadmin/grib/index.rst

 Working with GRIB data
 ======================

-Boundless Suite supports data saved in `GRIB <https://en.wikipedia.org/wiki/GRIB>`_ format.
+Boundless Server supports data saved in `GRIB <https://en.wikipedia.org/wiki/GRIB>`_ format.
 GRIB is a data format commonly used in meteorology to store weather data, both historical and predicted.

 This data can be loaded and published through GeoServer.
 Both GRIB 1 and GRIB 2 formats are supported.